jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/What IS Qiqqa - Where or How is it useful to you.md

 While I would get a real kick out of coding some bits of this baby in C++.NET to, say, merge MuPDF (C/C++)  and Qiqqa Core (C# = .NET), that stuff, while looking *great* in code, doesn't port to UNIX -- which is an important market from my perspective on 'target audiences' for Qiqqa, while already requested in #215.

 There's the 20+ years of everywhere-*except*-*probably*-*automotive* IT comms & interfacing [*empirical* 😄 experience](https://en.wikipedia.org/wiki/Empirical_evidence) gathered in this brain that I shouldn't neglect.
 In the old days, you were looking at something *fringe* (read: *fancy*) if it didn't come with an industry standard RS232 or RS422/485 port *avec du* **simple text protocol** (yes, IEEE484 is *fringe*, for example. *Very* nice stuff, but bloody expensive -- anyway, *I digress*).
-Since at least 1998 my unchanging opinion and "vision of the long-term future" has been: if it doesn't come with a *text-based* TCP/IP *port* based interface, you're *fringe* and often very hard to *debug* too when the shit hits the fan (hello, XML afficionados 👋 and DCOM lovers 😈 -- you know who you are! 😈 ).
+Since at least 1998 my unchanging opinion and "vision of the long-term future" has been: if it doesn't come with a *text-based* TCP/IP *port* based interface, you're *fringe* and often very hard to *debug* too when the shit hits the fan (hello, XML aficionados 👋 and DCOM lovers 😈 -- you know who you are! 😈 ).

 Translation: if you cannot hook up a "generic terminal emulator of sorts" and get some decent, if maybe a bit reduced, interaction going, you're looking at an interface that's going to get you intro trouble and *hemorrhaging* weeks of concerted effort when the proverbial dung finally has arrived.